What Are Compassionate Allowances?

 Posted on behalf of Phillips Disability, P.C. on Jul 20, 2015 in SSD

 For those suffering from a severe disability or medical condition, access to immediate disability benefits is most likely a necessary lifeline.
 For this reason, the Social Security Administration (SSA) established the Compassionate Allowances (CAL) Initiative as a way to expedite the approval process for severe conditions that will obviously qualify for benefits.

-If you have applied for Social Security Disability benefits, but were denied, our disability benefits lawyers can help you determine why your claim was denied and will work with you to compile a strong appeal to help you get the benefits you need.
+If you have applied for Social Security Disability benefits, but were denied, our reputable disability benefits lawyers in Phoenix can help you determine why your claim was denied and will work with you to compile a strong appeal to help you get the benefits you need.

 Call 1-800-503-2000 to get started today.

 In an effort to uphold its commitment to providing benefits quickly to those in need, the SSA created CAL for applicants whose conditions are so serious that they obviously meet the administrations definition of a disability and meet all of the requirements to receive either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.